WHERE TO BUY OUR MILK

-Pasture: Our cows are on irrigated pasture 7 days a week (except when the weather is bad) for 10-12 hours a day between mid-April and November .
+Pasture: Our cows are on irrigated pasture 7 days a week (except when the weather is bad) for 10-12 hours a day between mid-April or early May and late October or early November .
 We bring them in at night to protect them from the chilly temps and dew.
-They sleep in a clean stall in the barn with lots of open windows for fresh air.
+They sleep in a clean pack-bedded barn, with their bedding being planer shavings from a nearby sawmill.

-Hay: We grow our own clover/grass hay.
+Hay: We grow our own organic transition clover/grass hay.
 We do not use synthetic chemicals on our fields.
 We fertilize using ducks, chickens, and certified organic fertilizer from Perfect Blend.

 Grain: We feed approximately 12 pounds per cow per day of certified organic, GMO free grain from Big Sky Organic Feed in eastern Montana (a division of Montana Flour).
 The blend we get is corn, soy, and canola free.
 The primary ingredients are barley, lentils, and peas.